-Comparing to other caves in the world, it is not a big one (max length – 91 meters, max-width – 80 meters, and max-height – 15 meters), but what makes it unique is the fact that it is densely packed with various types of stalactites.
+Compared to other caves in the world, it is not a big one (max length – 91 meters, max-width – 80 meters, and max-height – 15 meters), but what makes it unique is the fact that it is densely packed with various types of stalactites.

 The cave’s air temperature is constant year-round at 22 Celsius, and humidity range from 92% to 100%.
 High humidity, together with light, will create mold.
 And National Parks Authority does not want the stalactites covered with fungus (installed lights and flashlights used by guides are not regular ones).
 Thus, you are not allowed to use any lights, including flashes.

 Therefore, in my photos, you will rarely see people.
 While shooting, I kept the ISO low.
 Thus, the shutter speed was 20-30 seconds (people rarely stand still for long periods).
-It also means that you will need a tripod and drag behind your group to photograph there.
+It also means you will need a tripod and drag behind your group to photograph there.